dmsRosa6/Dns-Server/README.md

 ---

-This project is a work in progress and aims to serve as a learning tool.
+This project only aims to serve as a learning tool.